Town of Yarmouth Water Utility - Regular Testing for Water Quality

 New testing requirements have been put in place by the provincial government for municipal water utilities in Nova Scotia.
 As part of ensuring we meet these new requirements, the Town of Yarmouth Water Utility now samples and analyzes a representative amount of water samples at the private consumer taps.
 A key focus is on older homes that may have supply piping made from lead, or older plumbing that may contain lead in the solder or other fittings.
 These tests will serve to check for the corrosivity of the water by measuring the concentrations of lead and copper.

-Previous requirements for testing for municipalities traditionally has been for the water quality in the main line up to the private supply, and not on private property.
+Previous requirements for testing for municipalities traditionally have been for the water quality in the main line up to the private supply, and not on private property.
 The new standard requires testing in homes which will require cooperation from private owners.

 Lead in Water at the Tap